rbgvictoria/keybase_model/README.md

 tables, so one step too much for a simple many-to-many relationship, but **keys** can be accessed directly from the **filters** in the ORM.
-Not sure if we can do everything we need to make filters work in the ORM, so we'll have to see how usefull this is.
+Not sure if we can do everything we need to make filters work in the ORM, so we'll have to see how useful this is.

 Filters can be applied and turned off on the **Project** page.
 When a filter is applied only the keys that are necessary to key out the items in the filter are